Vancouver Comic Arts Festival

 The Vancouver Comic Arts Festival brings together Canadian and international comic and graphic novel creators to explore ideas through workshops, dynamic talks, and engaging discussions that encourage interaction with the audience.

-Featured guest authors at last year’s festival included Emily Carrington (Our Little Secret), Aisha Franz (Work-Life Balance), Ho Che Anderson (Godhead) and Meredith Gran (Octopus Pie).
+Featured guest authors at the festival a few years ago included Emily Carrington (Our Little Secret), Aisha Franz (Work-Life Balance), Ho Che Anderson (Godhead) and Meredith Gran (Octopus Pie).
 There was also Jeff Lemire (Sweet Tooth, Essex County), Cole Pauls (Kwändür), Mike Holmes (Our Own World) and Dan Santat (A First Time for Everything).
 These and other authors participated in talks, discussions and book signings throughout the two-day festival.
-2024’s lineup of guest authors is to be confirmed.

 The festival includes an exhibitor and vendor fair featuring over 250 talented creators from across North America showcasing their zines, chapbooks, comic books, T-shirts, creative merchandise, art supplies and so much more.